rs/rest-layer/README.md

 ## Field Selection

 REST APIs tend to grow over time.
 Resources get more and more fields to fulfill the needs for new features.
 But each time fields are added, all existing API clients automatically gets the additional cost.
 This tend to lead to huge wast of bandwidth and added latency due to the transfer of unnecessary data.
+To workaround this, the `field` parameter can be used to minimize and customize the response body from requests with a `GET`, `PATCH` or `PUT` method on resource URLs.

-To workaround this issue, REST Layer provides a powerful fields selection (also named projection) system.
+REST Layer provides a powerful fields selection (also named projection) system.
 If you provide the `fields` parameter with a list of fields for the resource you are interested in separated by comas, only those fields will be returned in the document:

 ```http
 $ http -b :8080/api/users/ar6eimekj5lfktka9mt0 fields=='id,name'